MRToghyani/Skin-Cancer-Detection/README.md

 # Skin-Cancer-Detection

-## Title: Enhancing Skin Cancer Diagnosis with Pre-trained Models: A Comparative Study Using HAM10K
+## Title: Skin Cancer Diagnosis with Pre-trained Models: A Comparative Study Using HAM10K

 ## Abstract